 The Group seeks to operate with a low cost base in order to maximise the funds that can be spent on exploration and development - value adding activities.
 The Company has 6 full time employees including the two executive directors (Managing Director and Chairman) who work with and oversee carefully selected and experienced consultants and contractors.
-The Board of Directors comprises two independent Non-executive Directors, the Managing Director and the Executive Chairman.
-Their profiles are provided on page 16.
+The Board of Directors comprises two independent non-executive directors, the Managing Director and the Executive Chairman.